 What factors will a judge consider when deciding alimony?

-Alimony, also called spousal support or maintenance, is financial support paid by one spouse to the other.
+Alimony, also called “spousal support and maintenance,” is financial support paid by one spouse to the other.
 If you request alimony, the judge will consider the following factors:

-- financial resources of you and your spouse;
+- the financial resources each of you have;

-- the usual jobs of each spouse during the marriage;
+- the usual jobs each of you had during the marriage;

 - your vocational skills and employability;

-- your ability to meet your needs independently;
+- your ability to support yourself on your own;

-- your spouse’s ability to meet his/her own financial needs while still meeting yours;
+- your spouse’s ability to meet his/her own financial needs while also meeting yours;

-- other factors that measure the financial situation that each party would be in once the judge decides whether or not to grant alimony; and
+- any other factors that measure the financial situation that each of you would be in once the judge decides whether or not to grant alimony;

-- the likely length of time that you would need support.1
+- the amount of time that you would likely need support;

-- money or property that was hidden or not told (disclosed) to the judge; and
+- any money or property that was deliberately hidden from the judge by either spouse; and

 - any history of violating a restraining order against the other spouse.1